What is a Personal Line of Credit?

 What are the fees & charges associated with HSBC Personal Line of Credit?

-- Annual Fee of S$60 is payable at the anniversary of the account opening date and is waived for the first year.
-For Platinum / Revolution cardholders and Advance customers, Annual Fee is waived for two years.
+- Annual Fee of S$60 will be charged on the anniversary of the account opening date and is waived for the first year.
 For Premier customers, Annual Fee is waived perpetually.

 - Late charge of S$75 if the minimum payment amount is not received by payment due date.

 - Administrative charge of S$40 (subject to change and depending on the promotional terms and conditions) is payable if the Personal Line of Credit account is closed within the first six months from the account opening date.

 - Returned Cheque Fee of S$50 is payable in the event the cheque issued out is returned due to insufficient credit limit or any other reason (other than technical reasons).
 For returned cheque due to technical reasons, the fee is S$10.

 For the full list of fees & charges, you may refer to Credit Cards/Unsecured Loans tariffs and charges.